Minki-Kim95/Federated-Learning-and-Split-Learning-with-raspberry-pi/federated_learning/cifar10_Resnet20/README.md

 ## CIFAR 10 federated learning
-- Use mobilenet for training
+- Use resnet20 for training